Back to All Events

 150 Years of Impressionism: Private View and Lecture

-April 1874 saw the opening of Hungry for Independence in Paris, featuring the work of impressionist artists such as Monet, Degas, Pissarro and Cézanne.
-A century and half on, the Stern Pissarro Gallery in London is celebrating with 150 Years of Impressionism, which runs from 30 May to 29 June.
-We’ll be hosting an exclusive private view of the exhibition, followed by a talk with its directors David Stern and Lélia Pissarro, the great-granddaughter of impressionist painter Camille Pissarro.
+April 1874 saw the opening of Hungry for Independence in Paris, featuring the work of impressionist artists such as Monet, Pissarro and Cézanne.
+A century and a half on, the Stern Pissarro Gallery in London is celebrating with 150 Years of Impressionism, which runs from 30 May to 29 June and features works by Camille and Lucien Pissarro, Degas, Renoir and more.
+We’ll be hosting an exclusive private view of the exhibition with drinks and nibbles from 6.30pm, followed by a talk and guided tour with curator and gallery director David Stern from 7.30pm.

 VENUE: Stern Pissarro Gallery, London, SW1A 1NE